jynik/ready-set-yocto/ready-set-yocto.md

 ## Shameless Plug ##

-The follow white paper, written by yours truly, may also be of interest to you once you start to get your bearings.
+The following white paper, written by yours truly, may also be of interest to you once you start to get your bearings.
 I hope to update this for the Zeus (or a later) release in the near future, so feedback on that is always welcome.